peter-sattler/money-transfer-ui/README.md

 :moneybag: Bidirectional mapping of customer and account entities in the API layer forced the front-end to make two separate AJAX calls for customer data and for account data on the customer details page.
 :moneybag: REST service should assign account number.
 It should not be the responsibility of the front-end.
 :moneybag: REST service should not allow an account to be deleted unless it has a zero balance.
 Enforced this on the front-end.
+:moneybag: Account transfer page should have drop-down lists for source and target accounts.

 ## Lessons Learned